Helmholtz-UFZ/galaxy-tools/README.md

 This repository contains tools mantained within the UFZ and that can be installed and used inside any Galaxy instance.

-**Contribution are welcome**.
-Please open an issue or a PR in case you want to contribuite to the tool list.
+**Contributions are welcome**.
+Please open an issue or a PR in case you want to contribute to the tool list.

 ## List of Tools